 Protein Powders

-I use a whole vegan protein supplement to reach my protein goals but if your’e not highly active you probably don’t need to supplement with protein powder.
-I usually have 1 serving per day of eaither a pea protein-based powder or powder made from whole food protein sources such as pumpkin, quinoa, brown rice, hemp, chia and alfalfa.
-I also use a plain, organic hemp protein and brown rice protein powders.
+I usually have 1 serving per day of either a pea protein-based powder or powder made from whole food protein sources such as pumpkin, quinoa, brown rice, hemp, chia and alfalfa.
+I also use plain, organic hemp protein and brown rice protein powders.

 My favourite vegan protein powders are Bob’s Red Mill Vegan Protein, Vega Performance Protein, Naked Nutrition Pea Protein and North Coast Naturals Vege Pro-7.